ifTNT/arduino-cscope-ctags/README.md

 - Cscope 15.9
 - Universal Ctags 5.9.0

 It shouldn't be any problem if you are using Linux based operating system and python 3.6~3.9.
-But working on other platform is not guaranteed.
-If you are encounting any problem to get this tool work, please kindly let me know.
-The contacting informations are listed below.
+But working on other platforms is not guaranteed.
+If you are encountering any problems getting this tool to work, please kindly let me know.
+The contacting information are listed below.

 ### Installing instruction

-1. Install python3.6, arduino-cli, cscope and ctags via the package manager of your distrubution.
+1. Install python3.6, arduino-cli, cscope and ctags via the package manager of your distribution.
 2. Download the source code of this project.

    ```bash